Working Group Sub-Committee

 We Are Online

 Boards & Committees Applications

 City Council will be considering citizen appointments to various boards and committees of City Council as listed hereunder:

-Should any person be interested in becoming involved on a particular committee, application forms are available below or can be picked up at and returned to the City Clerk's Office, Second Floor, City Hall, 410 - 9th Street, NO LATER THAN FEBRUARY 10, 2017.
+Should any person be interested in becoming involved on a particular committee, application forms can be submitted through the link below, or can be picked up at and returned to the City Clerk's Office, Second Floor, City Hall, 410 - 9th Street, NO LATER THAN APRIL 7, 2017.

 Further information on the duties and activities of the Boards and Committees of City Council can be obtained by calling 204-729-2296.

 All applications shall be considered by City Council in its selection process, and such appointments shall be final.

 Not-for-Profit Organizations wishing to be considered for a grant in the upcoming year are asked to complete a Grants Request Application form and forward same along with the required financial documents to the City Clerk's Office by no later than 4:00 p.m. on June 30th, or as advertised each year.
 Please note, applications will not be accepted in lieu of municipal taxes or capital investments.

 Additional information may be accessed by contacting the Grants Review Secretary at 204-729-2296 or emailing email@example.com.

 Please select a committee or board.